FDio/hicn/apps/README.md

 ## Executables ##

-The application examples are a set of binary executables that are used to run a simple http client (higet) and a simple http server (hicn-http-server).
+The application examples are a set of binary executables that are used to run a simple http client (higet) and a hicn-http-proxy (hicn-http-proxy).

 ### higet ###